Frequently Asked Questions

 What does it cost?

-It costs nothing to tryout, but athletes who earn a spot on the team may be required to pay for a home and away jersey.
+It costs nothing to tryout, but athletes who earn a spot on the team may be required to pay for socks and other nominal expenses.